davidkastner/quantumPDB/README.md

 ## Overview
 QuantumPDB is a automated procedure for generating calculation-ready QM-cluster models from PDB files.
-The package was used for the generation of a comprehensive set of non-heme iron cluster models.
+The package was used for the generation of a comprehensive set of non-heme iron cluster models, applied to a convolutional neural network to predict charge-critical residues.

 ### Copyright